The symptoms include tunneling under the soil which pushes up the dirt and sod. When you walk over the soil, the affected areas will feel very soft.

 The best way to control moles is by getting rid of their food source, which are grubs.
 By cutting off the food source, moles usually leave the area.
 Spring Touch can help remove these pests by putting down a special bait that kills the moles.

 Grubs can destroy a lawn within a short amount of time.
-We won't let that happen.

 The symptoms are brown patches, irregular in shape, in late spring or early fall.
 Dead patches roll back easily, like a section of carpet.
 Birds, moles, raccoons, and skunks may damage a lawn looking for these grubs.